adas2/algo-practice/README.md

 45. thread_order: execute threads in a specific order; e.g. 3 threads with id 1,2, and 3 should execute first() second() and third() in order
 46. TestCache: sample cache implmentation using LRU policy
 47. Wiggle_sort: Given an unsorted array nums, reorder it such that nums[0] < nums[1] > nums[2] < nums[3]....
+48. Wrap_Around_Substr_Search: Unique substrings in a given patter within a infinite lenght wraparound syring "....abcd....xyzabcd...."
+49. Game Of Life: Design a game of life matrix: cell of 0's and 1's with conditions:
+	(i) any alive cell with <2 neighbor dies
+	(ii) any alive cell with 2-3 neighbors lives
+	(iii) any  alive cell with > 3 neighbors dies
+	(iv) any dead cell with 3 live neighbors becomes alive
+50. PatternRule: Given a string and a pattern, find if the string follows the pattern rule.
+E.g. p="aba", str="boygirlboy" --> TRUE
+51.

 Todo Questions:
 ===============